 Custom Rub-On Transfers for Scale Model Replica WW2 Airplanes

 Image Transfers produced custom color dry transfers for Travis Best, of 3D Creative Services for their scale model WWII P51D fighter plane.

 After building their scale model of a WWII P51D fighter plane, Dan French wrote to share his good news,

 “Luann, Hello, Dan from 3D here.
-We spoke a LONG time ago about the below mentioned WWII P51D Mustang Fighter plane called Cripes A’ Mighty 3rd… I know you have been working with Travis on this project and I wanted to let you know that I/we feel you did an amazing job!
+We spoke a LONG time ago about the below-mentioned WWII P51D Mustang Fighter plane called Cripes A’ Mighty 3rd… I know you have been working with Travis on this project and I wanted to let you know that I/we feel you did an amazing job!
 Thank You!
 This is a scale model of a WWII P-51D Mustang built for the son of the pilot/owner of this plane; the late Col. Gene Stocker.
 We paid impeccable attention to detail when replicating his father’s plane.
-We so respected this project from a patriotic stand point as well as a sons’ standpoint.
+We so respected this project from a patriotic standpoint as well as a sons’ standpoint.
 So we went the extra mile here.
 My customer had no idea that we threw in the base with a colleague of old precious photos of his father in and around the plane as well as flying it!
 We also decided to give him a glass dust cover and then suspend the plane from the case as if it were flying.
 We gave it retractable landing gear.
-We paid super close attention to the paint scheme which made it unique as his father’s plane.
+We paid super close attention to the paint scheme which made it unique from his father’s plane.
 When I say we paid close attention to detail on the paint scheme, I meant it!
 You can’t even read the text with the naked eye!
 But when magnified its as clear and sharp as can be!!
 There were no stock fonts that we could just purchase and use to replicate the Hand-Painted work done on the plane… and nothing “close enough” would meet our high standards!
-So we PAINSTAKINGLY hand crafted all the artwork in scale working from old photos – Thanks!”
+So we PAINSTAKINGLY hand-crafted all the artwork in scale working from old photos – Thanks!”